 • Efforts to view or obtain protected information clearly beyond one’s need-to-know.

 In early December 2010 numerous news sources reported that the White House Office of Management and Budget sent a memo to federal agencies forbidding unauthorized federal government employees and contractors from accessing classified documents publicly available on WikiLeaks and other websites.
-Other news stories reported that university students were advised not to viewed classified information at WikiLeaks, because it could result in the denial of a security clearance in the future.
+Other news stories reported that university students were advised not to view classified information at WikiLeaks, because it could result in the denial of a security clearance in the future.

 There has been some indignation regarding these warnings, but “The fact that classified information has been made public does not mean that it is automatically declassified.2 To access classified information a person must have the proper clearance and need-to-know.
 Guideline K specifically makes “inappropriate efforts to obtain or view classified or other protected information outside one’s need to know” a potentially disqualifying condition.
-However, because of the unusual circumstances involved, it’s questionable whether viewing classified information on WikiLeaks or any other public website will actually result in a security clearance denial or revocation, particularly for people who were not subject to government security regulations at the time.
-The most likely response will be an admonishment regarding future violations.

 A literal interpretation of Guideline K suggests that it only applies to violation of security rules directly related to accessing, handling, and storing protected information.
 However, adjudicators use a broader interpretation of Guideline K that includes violation of rules regarding the duty to self-report potentially disqualifying conditions and comply with other security requirements.
-An Admininstrative Judge’s (AJ) decision to revoke a clearance in DOHA Case No. 06-26489 is particularly instructive.
+An Administrative Judge’s (AJ) decision to revoke a clearance in DOHA Case No. 06-26489 is particularly instructive.
 This decision was later affirmed on appeal.